Code-Institute-Submissions/bens6477-exploring-unseen-blog_DecResub/README.md

 ### Validator Testing
 * HTML
-    * No errors were found when running the HTML code through the [official W3C validator](https://validator.w3.org/)
+    * No unexpected errors were returned when  running the HTML code through the [official W3C validator](https://validator.w3.org/).
+    * The only errors that were returned were due to the django framework integrated into the HTML code.
+    * For example, <code>article_detail.html</code> extends <code>base.html</code> and therefore did not need DOCTYPE, html, head, meta, or body tags as these are defined in the base template.
+    * Additionally, the {} syntax was not recognised as valid agruments and therefore returned as bad values, where in production they provided the correct values.
 * CSS
     * No errors were found when running the CSS code through the [official W3C Jigsaw validator](https://jigsaw.w3.org/css-validator/)
 * JavaScript